 The weirdest memory I have isn’t even that weird.
 The weird thing about it isn’t the memory itself.
 The weird thing about it is why I have it.
 Or, why I still have it.

 I’m eleven years old.
 I’m sitting in the back seat of my parents’ Toyota Carina.
 I remember reading the Toyota logo in the window, forwards and backwards.
-I didn’t know what an anagram was back then, (I didn’t know the word “anagram”, in any case) but if I did, I probably would’ve concluded to myself a couple of times that “Toyota” wasn’t one.
-Every time we drove somewhere in that car, I would try to force the word “Toyota” to be an anagram, as if reading it enough times would make the “a” at the end go away.
+I didn’t know what a palindrome was back then, (I didn’t know the word “palindrome”, in any case) but if I did, I probably would’ve concluded to myself a couple of times that “Toyota” wasn’t one.
+Every time we drove somewhere in that car, I would try to force the word “Toyota” to be a palindrome, as if reading it enough times would make the “a” at the end go away.
 It never did, though.

 Anyway, back to the memory.
 We’re on our way home from somewhere.
 I actually don’t remember from where or what, but I remember the road we’re driving on.
 It’s a long straight road with small fields and forests on either side.
 A single tree here and there, looking as if trying to get away from the forest and stretch itself on the open fields.
 Probably a lot less competition for sunlight out in the fields.
 If you take a turn from the long straight road, you’ll end up at one of my friends’ house.
 They have a big farm with an entire forest surrounding it.
 I probably remember it being bigger than it actually is, we used to play a lot in the forest and on their farm.